vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

     ```
     For more information, see: [Troubleshoot Microsoft Defender Antivirus settings](troubleshoot-settings.md).

-8. Re-enable Microsoft Defender Antivirus
+8. Re-enable Microsoft Defender Antivirus.

     Run the following PowerShell command as an administrator.